Jstith/MarCANex/C-2PO/README.md

-# C-2PO

-**Command and Control for Protocols Offshore**
+# C-2PO: Command and Control for Protocols Offshore

-New Repo for separate code
+**CURRENLTY UNDER DEVELOPMENT**

 ## Beacon Node

 ### Install

-To install the C2PO Beacon (still in development), begin by updating and installing the necessary packages for python, pip, python virtual environment (venv), and git.
-The installation steps for Debian based package management is shown below:
+To install the C-2PO Beacon, begin by updating and installing the necessary packages for python, pip, python virtual environment (venv), and git.
+The installation steps for Debian-based package management is shown below:

 ```
 sudo apt update